tryton/tryton/doc/index.rst

 Inventories allow to control and update stock levels.
 They are mainly composed of two locations (a Storage location and a Lost And Found location), and a list of inventory lines.
-A button allow to auto-complete inventory lines with respect to the expected quantities for each product in the location.
-Inventory lines consist of: a product and it's default unit of measure, an expected quantity and the real quantity (the real products on the shelves).
+Inventory lines consist of a product and it's default unit of measure, an expected quantity and the real quantity (the real products on the shelves).

+A button allows to auto-complete inventory lines with respect to the expected quantities for each product in the location.
+Another button allows to launch a wizard to count products by adding the quantity to the existing matching line.

 When the inventory is confirmed, moves are created to balance expected quantities and real ones.